• Skip to content

 • Disability

-Blood flowing through the heart usually makes a lub-dub noise.
-A heart murmur is an extra noise in the heart – a whoosh, swish or hum.
+Blood flowing through the heart usually makes a noise like ‘lub-dub’, best heard through a stethoscope.
+A heart murmur is when the blood makes an extra noise in the heart – a ‘whoosh’, ‘swish’ or ‘hum’.
 It happens when the blood isn’t flowing smoothly through the heart.

 Some heart murmurs are innocent heart murmurs.
-This means there’s nothing wrong with your child’s heart, and the murmur usually goes away with time.
-Innocent heart murmurs can happen when your child has a fever.
+This means the heart is working well with no problems.
+This kind of murmur usually goes away with time.

-Abnormal heart murmurs are from heart disease or other heart problems like faulty heart valves or a hole in the heart wall.
-These problems can be either present from birth or happen later in life.
+Abnormal heart murmurs are more serious.
+They’re often caused by congenital heart disease.
+These murmurs can be either present at birth or happen later in life.

-If your child has an innocent heart murmur, she’ll have absolutely no symptoms of heart disease.
+If your child has an innocent heart murmur, they’ll have no symptoms at all.

-If your child has an abnormal heart murmur, he’ll usually have symptoms related to heart disease.
-These might include breathlessness and blueness of the lips, fingers and toes.
-If the murmur is present from birth, these symptoms might appear immediately or soon after the birth.
+If your child has an abnormal heart murmur, they might have symptoms related to heart disease.
+These might include breathlessness and a grey, white or blue colour to the lips, fingers and toes.
+If the murmur is present at birth, these symptoms might appear immediately or soon after birth.

 You can’t hear a heart murmur without a doctor’s stethoscope.

-Any problems with a baby’s heart are likely to be picked up at birth, when the midwife or paediatrician checks over your newborn.
-If problems aren’t spotted then, they’ll probably be picked up in checks during your baby’s first few weeks.
+Heart problems are likely to be picked up at birth, when the midwife or paediatrician checks your baby.
+If problems aren’t detected then, they’re usually picked up in checks during your baby’s first few weeks.

 Tests for heart murmur